workingDog/nendohakari/README.md

 In order to calculate the results of the various clay parts, a scale must be set.
 The scale setting consists of a screen **scale line** that can be resized by dragging the handles, and a value in cm that this **scale line** represents.
-This valued is entered in the **text field** provided.
+This value is entered in the **text field** provided.

-To help in placing the **scale line** and the drawings a background grid can be displayed using the grid slider.
+To help in placing the **scale line** and the drawings a background grid can be displayed and adjusted using the grid slider.

 ![nendo2](images/v2.png)